How to Build a Voice-First Client Intake System That Pre-Qualifies Every Prospect (2026 Guide)

 How long does it take to set up a client intake form?

 Under 10 minutes.
 Start with the Client Intake template, customize the dropdown options for your services, and publish.
-Voice questions, AI extraction, and alert defaults are pre-configured.
+Voice questions, AI extraction, conditional routing defaults, and alert rules are all pre-configured.
+You can customize the AI extraction schema for your specific industry in another 5 minutes.

 Can clients upload files along with their voice responses?

 Yes.
-The File Upload question type accepts documents, images, PDFs, and design files.
-Clients can upload brand guidelines, project briefs, reference images, or any relevant files alongside their voice intake.
+The File Upload question type accepts documents, images, PDFs, and design files up to the plan's file size limit.
+Clients can upload brand guidelines, project briefs, reference images, RFPs, or any relevant files alongside their voice intake.
+Files are stored securely and attached to the submission for your team to review.

 What if a client prefers typing over speaking?

 Use the Voice with Text Fallback question type.
 Clients choose to record or type.
-The AI processes both formats.
-You get richer data from voice, but the form works either way.
+The AI processes both formats with transcription, sentiment analysis, and keyword extraction.
+You get richer, more detailed data from voice responses — but the form works perfectly for text-only submissions too.
+Typically, 60–70% of clients choose voice when given the option.

-Can I customize the AI extraction for my industry?
+Can I customize the AI extraction fields for my industry?

 Yes.
 The extraction schema is fully customizable.
-A law firm might extract "case type, jurisdiction, statute of limitations, conflict check needed."
-An agency might extract "project type, brand maturity, competitive landscape, creative direction."
-Configure the fields that matter for your intake process.
+A law firm might extract "case type, jurisdiction, statute of limitations, conflict check needed, prior representation."
+An agency might extract "project type, brand maturity, competitive landscape, creative direction, decision-making structure."
+A consultancy might extract "business challenge, revenue range, team size, prior solution attempts, success metrics."
+Configure the fields that matter for your specific intake process.

-How do I handle intake for multiple services?
+How do I handle intake for multiple service lines?

-Use Conditional Routing in the Visual Flow Builder.
-Each service type routes to service-specific questions.
-A branding inquiry gets brand-related follow-ups.
-A web development inquiry gets technical questions.
-The form adapts to the client's needs.
+Use Conditional Routing in the Visual Logic Designer.
+Each service type routes to service-specific voice questions.
+A branding inquiry gets brand-related follow-ups ("Tell me about your current brand and what is not working").
+A web development inquiry gets technical questions ("What platform is your current site on, and what functionality do you need?").
+The form adapts to the client's needs automatically — one form serves all your service lines.

 Is the voice data private and secure?

-Voice recordings are stored securely on AWS S3.
-AI transcription and analysis happen automatically.
-You control data retention and access through your workspace settings.
-GDPR and privacy compliance is built in.
+Voice recordings are stored securely on AWS S3 with encryption at rest.
+AI transcription and analysis happen automatically within the platform.
+You control data retention and team access through your workspace settings.
+For regulated industries (law, healthcare, finance), the combination of secure storage, access controls, and audit logging meets standard compliance requirements.

 Stop Starting From Zero With Every Client